waynedovey/instruqt-advanced-cluster-management/04-step4/assignment.md

                     - containerPort: 80
 ```

-Next, change the Placement rule again to allow this to propagate to the Prod Clusters as before
+Next, change the Placement rule again to "***prod***" to allow this to propagate to the Prod Clusters as before

 ```
 ---